eoinkelly/ember-runloop-handbook/README.md

 documentation - the [Official Ember Run-loop guide](http://emberjs.com/guides/understanding-ember/run-loop/) has that covered.
 This is a longer, more detailed look at the runloop.

-You can get started with Ember application development without understanding the runloop.
-However at some point you will want to dig in and understand it properly so you can use it skillfully.
-It is my sincere hope that this handbook can be your guide.

 ## Naming is hard